etternagame/etterna/Docs/Crashpad.md

    `#include <memory>` at the top of the file.
 The build should work after the includes.

 The `dump_syms.exe` will be located in the `src\tools\windows\dump_syms\Release\dump_syms.exe`.
-At this point, the executable will run, but it will not generate sym output until the following step is completed.
+At this point, the executable will run, but it will not generate symbol output until the following step is completed.

-4. Open an administrator windows command prompt, and navigate to the following directory in your Visual Studio install.
+4. Open an administrator command prompt, and navigate to the following directory in your Visual Studio install.
     ```bash
     cd "C:\Program Files (x86)\Microsoft Visual Studio\2019"